weiameili/Pensela/README.md

 ### Other Linux
 An AppImage File is Also available

----

-## Roadmap
+## Features to be Added in Future Versions
 - Support MacOS
 - Better UX
+- Auto Updates
+- Guided "Getting Started" Tour
 - Add more Features
-    - Background
-    - Selection
-    - Highliter
+    - Full-fledged Screen Recording Tool
-    - Clipboard Support
+    - Better Text Support

----
+    - Seperate Colors For Stroke and Fill
+    - Better Laser Pointer

 ## Contributing
 Any kind of contribution is welcome